Green Arrow: Neal Adams and Dennis O'Neil, 1969–1983

-Longbow Hunters/Mike Grell ongoing
+Mike Grell's reinterpretation

 In 1987, DC Comics launched the character into a new ongoing title as part of their mature audience comic line.
-Written and illustrated by Mike Grell, the revamp was launched with Green Arrow: The Longbow Hunters mini-series.
+Written and illustrated by Mike Grell, the revamp was launched with Green Arrow: The Longbow Hunters miniseries.
 In this three-issue prestige format limited series, a routine adventure against a group of drug runners led to tragedy as the Black Canary was captured and brutally tortured.
 In response, Oliver murdered his girlfriend's attackers.
-The mini-series also introduced the enigmatic female Japanese archer, Shado, whose family had suffered in a World War II internment camp.
+The miniseries also introduced the enigmatic female Japanese archer, Shado, whose family had suffered in a World War II internment camp.
 Shado later raped Oliver and became pregnant by him, producing a son named Robert after his father.

 Under Grell, Green Arrow abandoned the use of his trademark gadget arrows and relocated from Star City to Seattle, Washington.
 As the series was part of DC Comics' mature audience line, it took on a more gritty, violent, as well as urban tone, with Green Arrow often using deadly force against his enemies.
 Grell wrote the series for the first 80 issues, downplaying the super-hero aspects of the characters: Oliver abandoned his mask and was never actually referred to as "Green Arrow" and Black Canary was never shown using her sonic scream power (sometimes, this was explained as having lost it due to the events of The Longbow Hunters, though this was not consistent with her appearances in other titles published during this period).
 While crossover specials were conceived to allow other writers (most notably Denny O'Neil, who wrote Batman and the mature audience comic The Question) to use Green Arrow, Grell wrote him as largely isolated from the rest of the DC Universe; when other DC characters like longtime friend Hal Jordan (also known as Green Lantern) appeared, they did so in street clothes and used only their civilian names.